vlourme/zsched/README.md

 A lightweight, opinionated mix of a queue system and task orchestrator built in and for Go, using TimescaleDB and AMQP broker.
 Designed for simplicity and performance.

+> [!CAUTION]
+> Until v2 is released, the SDK is not considered stable and breaking changes might happen.

 ![Web UI](media/screenshot.png)

 ## ✨ Features